mtreinish/stestr/doc/source/MANUAL.rst

 selection arguments you are using.
 You just need to use ``stestr list`` with your selection options to do this, for example::

-  $ stestr list 'regex3.*' --blacklist-file blacklist.txt
+  $ stestr list 'regex3.*' --exclude-list exclusion_list.txt

 This will list all the tests which will be run by stestr using that combination of arguments.